Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Runs warmer in long sessions
+• Runs warmer than the corduroy options in long sessions

 Mangodan 80” Chenille Cloud Deep Seat Couch (Loveseat)